Ptujec/LaunchBar/Quit-Applications/README.md

 - Don't quit frontmost application (toggle)
 - Close Finder windows (toggle)

-Additionally, you can always protect the frontmost application with <kbd>command</kbd> + <kbd>enter</kbd>, even if you have not set it as the default behavior for the context.
+Additionally, you can always protect the frontmost application with `command` + `enter`, even if you have not set it as the default behavior for the context.

 ## Installation & Requirements (IMPORTANT!)